osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ## Step 3 – Configure Policy-Based Routing (PBR)

 The repository ships an enhanced script `docs/perfsonar/tools_scripts/perfSONAR-pbr-nm.sh` that automates NetworkManager configuration and routing rules and can auto-generate its config file.
+After Step 2, the local path for this script is `/opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh`.

 Script location in the repository: